jayleekr/cps_code_space/README.md

 ## About this repo

-Archives of miscelleneous stuffs of SPC lectures
-Such as, lecture notes, homework code, or whatever
+Archives of miscelleneous stuffs of SPC lectures such as, lecture notes, homework code, or whatever